Savable data pages

 When you save a savable data page, there is an option for WriteNow.
 When true, the save occurs immediately as an independent transaction.
 When false, the save is deferred and is included in a larger transaction that they will eventually commit.

-Flow Actions and the flow Flow smart shape always set WriteNow to false when they save a savable data page.
+Flow Actions and the Flow smart shape always set WriteNow to false when they save a savable data page.
 The activity method exposes WriteNow as a parameter and you set its value.

 When you use the Database save save plan option, you do not have to set WriteNow; the Pega Platform sets it.